verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-1-2-4] Start Participant VP overlap checks

-We want to make sure that 2 validation processes cannot be active at the same time in the same context.
+We want to make sure that 2 onboarding processes cannot be active at the same time in the same context.
 This does not prevent a `corporation` from running different VP with differents validators for the same `schema_id`, `type`.

 Find all permission `participants[]` for `schema_id`, `type`, `validator_participant_id`, `corporation` with vp_state = VALIDATED or PENDING.

-if size of `participants[]` > 0, it means there is already an existing validation process in this context, so MUST abort.
+if size of `participants[]` > 0, it means there is already an existing onboarding process in this context, so MUST abort.

 > note: this check was not present in v3.